Reference to Helium article about dogs and dominance.

 The evidence

-So what evidence, I hear you ask
+So what research, I hear you ask:

-- Dominance aggression in wolves is not preponderant in the wild.
+– Dominance aggression in wolves is not preponderant in the wild.
+(Mech video in this post)

 - The dog is not a wolf.
 We do not interpret all our human behaviours through analysing our close cousins, the chimps.
 Why would we do this with the dog-wolf relationship?